PedroMagar/MISA-I/README.md

 - SPC: 'Split Core' concept can currently be achieved by populating NPC with a value, this feature is likely to be removed, doing so would free a register to hold 'CPU Mode'.
 - INV: Invert all bits that are 0 to 1 and 1 to 0, currently there is no instruction to change the endianness of a register.
 - BC: 'Branch if Carry' becomes the strongest branch, since instead of the regular jump 2, it can jump to the address on the register, alternatively, this OP Code could be used for a instruction to change the endianness while BC replace SSIM and keeps the usual behaviour of skip one.
-- **STKP/STKR**: Instead of a stack rotation and position, it's under consideration to set directly the desired stack element through a **STKE** instruction.
+- **JAL/STKR**: Trying to make a better place for it, STKR is under consideration to be replaced.

 ### Development:
 Currently there is a feeling of **missing** some **functionalities**, like: